RoPedro/linuxtools-term/README.md

 Tmux is possibly the most popular terminal multiplexer out there (it's literally in it's name).
 Here, the dotfiles make some interesting changes to make it Vim-like.
 First, the **Leader** key is now `CTRL + s` instead of `CTRL + b`, and to change panes we are now using `Leader + h/j/k/l(Left, down, up, right)`, also, if you install new plugins, you can now press `Leader + r` to reload tmux.
 Credits to this [typecraft](https://youtu.be/H70lULWJeig) video for some aspects of the configuration.

 ## LazyGit
-Typing commands are boring and sometimes can be automated by a nice TUI, that's what [LazyGit](https://github.com/jesseduffield/lazygit) does, Nothing changed here, but it's installed, so have fun and make sure to check their documentation and cheat sheet for enhanced productivity.
+Typing commands are boring and sometimes can be automated by a nice TUI, that's what [LazyGit](https://github.com/jesseduffield/lazygit) does, nothing changed here, but it's installed, so have fun and make sure to check their documentation and cheat sheet for enhanced productivity.

 ## Programming languages
 1. C (build-essential).